cloudfoundry/docs-dev-guide/installcf/go-cli.html.md

 You can use `cf update-user-provided-service` to update one or more of the attributes for a user-provided service.
 Attributes that you do not supply are not updated.

-Use the `-p` option with a comma-separated list of parameter names to enable interactive mode. cf then prompts you for each parameter in turn.
+To update a service in interactive mode, use the `-p` option with a comma-separated list of parameter names. cf then prompts you for each parameter in turn.

-  `cf uups <service-instance> -p "HOST, PORT, DATABASE, USERNAME, PASSWORD"`
+  `cf uups SERVICE_INSTANCE -p "HOST, PORT, DATABASE, USERNAME, PASSWORD"`

-Use the `-p` option with a JSON hash of parameter keys and values to update a service non-interactively.
+To update a service non-interactively, use the `-p` option with a JSON hash of parameter keys and values.

-  `cf uups <service-instance> -p '{"username":"USERNAME","password":"PASSWORD"}'`
+  `cf uups SERVICE_INSTANCE -p '{"username":"USERNAME","password":"PASSWORD"}'`

-Use the `-l SYSLOG_DRAIN_URL` option to update a service that drains information to third-party log management software.
+To update a service that drains information to third-party log management software, use the `-l SYSLOG_DRAIN_URL` option.

-  `cf uups <service-instance> -l syslog://example.com`
+  `cf uups SERVICE_INSTANCE -l syslog://example.com`

 ## <a id='domains-etc'></a> Domains, Routes, Organizations and Spaces ##